Now accepting Telehealth appointments. Schedule a virtual visit.

 What Treatments Are Used for Sports Injuries?

-Generally, Dr. Patel will order X-rays and may order a CT scan or an MRI so that he can see th inner workings of the injured body part to properly diagnose and determine treatment.
+Generally, Dr. Patel will order X-rays and may order a CT scan or an MRI so that he can see the inner workings of the injured body part to properly diagnose and determine treatment.
 Non-surgical treatments usually used include:

-• An immobilizing boot can be employed.
+• An immobilizing boot may be employed.

 • Resting the foot and applying ice regularly while elevating the appendage can help mild to moderate injuries heal.